What does it take to lose weight and keep it off when you’re addicted to junk food?

 Camp 1: Whole plant-based food approach

-The Spud fit Challenge is a book and program by another food addict who decided to just take a break from food for a year and ate potatoes.
-I did this for a couple of weeks and it helped, but it felt like a diet.
+The Spud fit Challenge is a book and program by another food addict who decided to take a break from food for a year and ate nothing but potatoes.
+I did this for a couple of weeks, and it helped, but it felt like a diet.

 But I wanted to practice the real final diet I would be eating for life without waiting.

-Forks Over Knives works really well for a lot of people.
-They have wonderful recipes and wonderful success stories.
+Forks Over Knives works well for a lot of people.
+They have wonderful recipes and incredible success stories.

-Dr. McDougall is not a food addict so he doesn’t focus on that much.
+Dr. McDougall is not a food addict, so he doesn’t focus on that much.
 But his approach works wonders for some people.
-He does allow flour based whole grain pastas and breads.
+He does allow flour based whole grain pasta and bread.
 If it turns out they are a trigger for you, you may want to exclude them.

-Dr. Joel Fuhrman is closer to a very clean diet similar to Chef A.J. with lots of greens and beans but without the starches like sweet potatoes and whole grains I found it hard to feel satiated.
-A lot of people do really well on his program too.
+Dr. Joel Fuhrman is similar to Chef A.J. with lots of greens and beans, but without as many starches like sweet potatoes and whole grains, I found it hard to feel satiated.
+A lot of people do well on his program too.

 Paleo and Ancestral diets, high in animal foods and veggies with almost no fruit and avoiding all starches including potatoes, yams squash, and whole grains.

-The Food Addiction Center outlines a Standard American Diet (SAD)approach clearly and outlines the different levels of addiction and has great resources about the distinctions between emotional eating, binge eating, eating disorders and food addiction.
+The Food Addiction Center outlines this type of approach clearly and describes the different levels of addiction and has excellent resources about the distinctions between emotional eating, binge eating, eating disorders, and food addiction.
 This approach works wonders for some people.